anisbet/pipe/Readme.md

                   Also allows comparisons across columns.
  -y{precision}  : Controls precision of computed floating point number output.
  -Y{any|c0:regex,...}: Turns off further line output after -X match succeeded.
 See -X and -g.
  -z{c0,c1,...cn}: Suppress line if the specified column(s) are empty, or don't exist.
+See -i.
  -Z{c0,c1,...cn}: Show line if the specified column(s) are empty, or don't exist.
+See -i.
 ```

 **Note**: I recommend that you put your command line flags in alphabetical order as in the example below.